 MCIC administers the Manitoba Government Matching Grant Program (MGMGP), which funds projects in many parts of Africa, Asia and Latin America.
 These projects address a wide range of issues, such as education, literacy, job creation, agriculture, the environment, micro-enterprise business development and health.

-Last year, MCIC member agencies raised over $26.8 million in Manitoba for their international development work, and each year MCIC disburses $1 million from the Government of Manitoba for our members’ overseas projects through the MGMGP.
+Last year, MCIC member organizations raised $24.9 million in Manitoba for their international development work, and each year MCIC disburses $1.2 million from the Government of Manitoba for our members’ overseas projects through the MGMGP.

 - Respect and promote human rights and justice